xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 Hidden variables are all variables of the state machine other the 'state'.
 A lexical analyzer state machine has, for example the lexeme start position, the buffer limits, the stream position, etc. as hidden variable.
-Auxiliary registers contain values of SCR registers that have been stored in previous states.
+Auxiliary variables contain values of DCV variables that have been stored in previous states.

-The fundamental difference between 'R(i)' and 'SCR(i)' is that former is a procedure and the latter represents the values which are produced.
+The fundamental difference between 'R(i)' and 'V(i)' is that former is a procedure and the latter represents the values which are produced.

-The simplest form of a recipe is the setting of the SCR with constant values.
+The simplest form of a recipe is the setting with constant values.
 For example, at a state entered by the newline character the recipe for 'column number' may be 'column number = 0', because a new line begins.
 The advantage of recipes is demonstrated figure 5.

     a)